Updated on 23 Jan 2020.

 #2.
 Payment Dishonor Fee

 A payment dishonor fee is charged by the bank when the payment on the credit card has been dishonored.
-A payment can be dishonored for various reasons like cheque bounce, auto payment from your bank account being blocked due to insufficient funds.
+Payment can be dishonored for various reasons like cheque bounce, auto payment from your bank account being blocked due to insufficient funds.

 How to Avoid Payment Dishonour Fee